ibm-cloud-architecture/refarch-privatecloud/CloudFoundryInstall/InstallCloudFoundryOnPrem.md

   * **template_folder:** (optional) Name of vSphere folder where stemcell VMs (templates) should be stored. e.g. "Templates"

   * **disk_path:** The subdirectory on the datastore where VM persistent disks should be stored. e.g. "/icp-cf-210/Disks".
-This directory must exist.
-If it does not, you must create it.  e.g. In the vCenter web client browse the specified datastore in *persistent_datastore_pattern* and create the *icp-cf-210* folder and then under that create the *Disks* folder.
+This directory does not need to exist.
+It will be created if it does not exist.

   * **datastore_pattern:** A pattern describing which datastore hosts the virtual machines. e.g. "CF_DS"